 Residential Measurement Standard

-Alberta real estate licensees must use the Residential Measurement Standard (RMS) when measuring residential properties.
+Alberta residential real estate licensees must use the Residential Measurement Standard (RMS) when measuring residential properties.
 This measurement standard helps consumers easily and accurately compare different types of residential properties.

 The RMS offers a consistent means of representing a property’s above grade space.
 Among other things, the RMS sets out what parts of a property can be included in its measured-area.
 For example, if a room has a dormer with a ceiling height of only 4 feet, is it included as floor space?
 What about finished basements that are entirely below grade?
 The RMS information benefits consumers because: